costelloej10/slate/source/index.md

 Parameter | Description | Required
 --------- | ----------- | ---------
-:campaign_id | The ID of the campaign to retrieve | Yes
+:campaign_id | The ID of the campaign to retrieve (24 alphanumeric character ID) | Yes

 ## Get Campaign Interval Data